signing order signing order

 What factors determine the signing order?

-Factors include the type of document, roles of the parties involved, and jurisdictional requirements.
+Factors include the type of document, the roles of the parties involved, and jurisdictional requirements.
 For example, in real estate transactions, the buyer’s signature often precedes the seller’s, while in corporate documents, seniority may dictate the sequence.

 What are the benefits of an established signing order?